 The Kingston Public Market is the oldest market in Ontario and has been providing food and a sense of community to residents of Kingston since 1801.

-The market is located in Kingston’s historic downtown, right behind City Hall, and is open Tuesday, Thursday and Saturday April through November.
-The market hours are from 9 am - 6 pm although some vendors arrive earlier and leave earlier.
+The market is located in Kingston’s historic downtown, right behind City Hall, and is open Tuesday, Thursday, and Saturday, April through November.
+The market hours are from 8:30 am – 4 pm.

 The Kingston Public Market is full of vendors selling the highest quality local produce, prepared foods, garden plants and flowers, and handmade crafts.
 On a typical market day in the summer you can find a huge variety of goods such as beautiful heirloom tomatoes that were left to ripen on the vine and just picked that morning, delicious homemade cinnamon buns still warm from the oven or a one-of-a-kind handmade jewelry pieces made with stones from the Kingston area.
 Whatever you came for, you will leave with a smile on your face and the feeling of satisfaction that comes from buying food and goods from the people who produce them.

 An informal market was established on the same site in 1788 that the market now operates on today.
 As the Kingston population grew in the late 18th century, the market acted as the center of the local economy and community.
 It was the Kingston Market Square that Lieutenant – Governor Sir John Graves Simcoe chose as the location to proclaim the Constitutional Act which established Upper Canada as a separate jurisdiction on July 8, 1792.
 In 1801 the Kingston Public Market was granted official status by the city of Kingston.